The Nostalgic Appeal of Classic Rotary Telephones

 FAQ

-Many classic rotary telephones can still work with modern phone lines, but may require an adapter for full compatibility with digital services.
+Many classic rotary telephones can still make calls on modern phone lines, but they might need an adapter to use digital services.

-Can push-button phones be used as decorative pieces?
+Can push-button phones be used to make things look better?

 References